 Eastern Europeans are fond of game meat—venison, bison, boar, elk, pigeons (squab), and other wild poultry like pheasant.
-Pheasant hunting was not only expected of the men in the family, it was demanded by the women who used the birds' beautiful feathers to make some pretty snazzy hats.
+Pheasant hunting was not only expected of the men in the family, but it was also demanded by the women who used the birds' beautiful feathers to make some pretty snazzy hats.
 While some don't like the gamey taste of wild pheasant, farm-raised pheasant is another bird entirely.

 Pheasant can be overcooked in the wink of an eye.
 Some people get around this by cutting the bird into pieces and giving the dark meat a headstart in the oven so the breast meat doesn't become dry.
-If you leave the bird whole, you can lay strips of bacon or salt pork over the breast meat while it is roasting to alleviate some of the problem.
-But most farm-raised pheasants have a substantial amount of fat in the neck skin, and added fat makes for pretty greasy drippings.
+If you leave the bird whole, you can lay strips of bacon or salt pork over the breast meat while it is roasting to alleviate the problem.
+But most farm-raised pheasants have a substantial amount of fat in the neck skin and added fat makes for pretty greasy drippings.
 Instead, you can marinate the whole bird for 30 minutes.
 The oil from the marinade helps to keep the breast succulent and moist.
 Pheasants are small birds, so one will probably serve only two hungry people.
 Plan accordingly.

 - For the Marinade: